alexschneider/Sample-Threat-Model/Threat Model.rst

     storage
   * When serializing data to send to a client, ensure that the serialized data doesn't contain any data not directly needed at the time of the response
+  * Ensure that all debugging features are turned off at release time

 * An attacker can access application functionality they don't have access to (A7)